 Terrapin Beer Co. is open to the public for tastings every Wednesday through Saturday from 5:30 pm – 7:30 pm.
 No reservations needed!
 During the two-hour Terrapin Tour guests will enjoy Athens’ freshest brews, live music, a family- and pet-friendly atmosphere (pets must remain on a leash and remain outdoors), good people, and educational talks led by our knowledgeable Brewery Ambassadors.
-Guests are encouraged to come prepared to hang out outside; while we undergo some building updates, we do not have an indoor tour space.
-We do, however, have a large tent in our 2-acre backyard for shelter.
+Guests are encouraged to come prepared to hang out outside; while we undergo some building renovations, we do not have an indoor tour space.
+We do have a large tent in our big backyard for shelter.

 In the name of safety for both our guest and our production employees, we’re not always able to lead a guided tour through the brewing facility.
 However, we do ask that visitors wishing to take the guided tour please wear closed-toe shoes.
 Due to safety regulations, we can’t allow folks with sandals/heels/flip-flops into our production area, sorry!
 Ear and eye protection will be provided.
 Our knowledgeable staff is happy to answer any questions you may have.